Caitlin Kennedy, PhD and Diana Zuckerman, PhD

 If you’re a coffee or tea drinker, you probably have tried Splenda, the brand name for sucralose, a sugar-free, no-calorie synthetic sweetener.
-Sucralose was approved in the US by the FDA in 1998.1 It’s in the yellow packets, and is one of the most popular no-calorie sweeteners in the US.
-But new research suggests it might not be as safe as everyone thought.
+Sucralose was approved in the U.S. by the FDA in 1998.1 It’s in the yellow packets, and is one of the most popular no-calorie sweeteners in the US.
+Splenda is also in Diet Pepsi and some other soft drinks.
+Since 2014, evidence has grown that Splenda might not be so safe, and in 2016, that evidence has many experts worried.

 Sucralose may also interfere with medications.
 Rats who consumed it had higher levels of enzymes that affect metabolism,4 which could make medications less effective because they are more difficult to absorb.5